chrisoldnall/chrisoldnall.github.io/_pages/teaching.md

 The Usher Institute, CMVM
 -------------
-Within the Usher Institute this year, I will be assisting in both the masters programme and also with some undergraduate teaching.
+Within the Usher Institute this year, I assisted in both the masters programme and also with some undergraduate teaching.

 ### Undergraduate.
 I was the teaching assistant on the module, **"Data Science for Health and Biomedical Sciences."** This module, which is typically taken in Y3/4 of an undergraduate, primarily looks to give students from across the college a developed ability to programme in R and understand the further uses of data science in the field.